About The Objective

 We maintain a public list of all organizations that donate to The Objective, as well as all donations of more than $5,000 in a year:

-Indiegraf • Google News Initiative • Fund for Nonprofit News at The Miami Foundation • National Association of Science Writers • Project Voice • Democracy Fund • Center for Cooperative Media • Community Information Co-Op • LION Publishers • Election SOS & Hearken • Missouri School of Journalism • Open News • Reynolds Journalism Institute
+Indiegraf • Google News Initiative • Fund for Nonprofit News at The Miami Foundation • National Association of Science Writers • Project Voice • Democracy Fund • Center for Cooperative Media • Community Information Co-Op • LION Publishers • Election SOS & Hearken • Missouri School of Journalism • Open News • Reynolds Journalism Institute • Borealis Racial Equity in Journalism Fund

 Editorial Independence Policy

 While we accept donations and support from individuals and organizations, our editorial direction is defined internally.
-As such, there is a firewall between money accepted by The Objective and the specific stories and articles we publish.
+As such, there is a firewall between the money accepted by The Objective and the specific stories and articles we publish.

 The Objective may accept financial support for reporting on specific topics or coverage areas, but we determine what the coverage looks like and retain full rights to and editorial control of stories.